 We depend on our management information systems for many aspects of our business.
 Some of our key software has been developed by our own programmers, and this software may not be easily integrated with other software and systems.
 Our systems may be susceptible to damage, disruptions or shutdowns due to failures during the process of upgrading, replacing or maintaining software, databases or components thereof, power outages, hardware failures, computer viruses, attacks by computer hackers, telecommunication failures, user errors, malfeasance or catastrophic events.
 In addition, security breaches could result in unauthorized disclosure of confidential information.
 From time to time we make additions or changes to our management information systems.
 For example, we have implemented new shop floor systems in certain of our factories, and we are integrating J-Devices' management information systems with our existing systems and processes.
+In addition, in May 2017, we acquired a factory in Portugal, and have begun to integrate its management information systems into our existing systems and processes.
 We face risks in connection with current and future projects to install or integrate new management information systems or upgrade our existing systems.
 These risks include:

-- we may face delays in the design and implementation of the system; - · the cost of the systems may exceed our plans and expectations and - disruptions resulting from the implementation or integration of the systems may impact our ability to process transactions and delay shipments to customers, impact our results of operations or financial condition or harm our control environment.
+- we may face delays in the design and implementation of the system; - the cost of the systems may exceed our plans and expectations and - disruptions resulting from the implementation or integration of the systems may impact our ability to process transactions and delay shipments to customers, impact our results of operations or financial condition or harm our control environment.